rishilin09/cloudnotes/README.md

-Welcome to Clod Notes Application!
+Welcome to Cloud Notes Application!